sh2002vk/predictions/readme.md

 # Backtesting Engine

+Note: please go to /strategies after to see a todo list of improvements to implement and notes

 file: ```backtestEngine.py```
 - price_panel: the df that contains records from start to end of t,token,no,yes,ticker,yes_token,no_token with timestamp and token as the index
 - the strategy should be passed in, as a *callable* paramter